M.Ed. Job Opportunities

 This course focuses on theories and principles of psychology as they relate to education, particularly with respect to motivation, learning and development in students.
 Educators will apply these ideas toward the development of strategies designed to improve instructional experiences for a variety of student populations.

-Language Acquisition, Literacy, and Reading
+Language Acquisition, Literacy, and Reading (EC/Elem)

 This course supports the educator with best practices for ongoing language development for all student-learners.
 Skills and resources designed to support building student vocabulary, fluency, and reading comprehension will be introduced and applied.
 In addition, the role of student-learner as communicator will be explored.
+This course is designed for those who teach Early Childhood or Elementary levels.
+Prerequisites: ED 5243 Instructional Strategies and Best Practices

 This course emphasizes the use of consistent, creative, compassionate and effective educator management skills while providing emotional, social, and physical security in the classroom.
 Educators will research and acquire management tools for building confidence, community and accountability for both teachers and student-learners.
 In addition, the role of teacher as a model and decision-maker will be examined.